TooneTouch

 }

-Recalculates the spacing between cells based on the new canvas size
+Recomputes the spacing between cells based on the new canvas size, exactly like in setup().

 function switchMode(newMode) {